What They Do: Conservation scientists and foresters manage the overall land quality of forests, parks, rangelands, and other natural resources.

 Work Environment: Conservation scientists and foresters work for governments (federal, state, and local), on privately owned lands, or in social advocacy organizations.

 How to Become One: Conservation scientists and foresters typically need a bachelor’s degree in forestry or a related field.

-Job Outlook: Employment of conservation scientists and foresters is projected to grow 5 percent over the next ten years, faster than the average for all occupations.
-The continued need for wildfire prevention and suppression services, as well as consumer desire for wood pellets, will help drive demand for conservation scientists and foresters.
+Job Outlook: Employment of conservation scientists and foresters is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of conservation scientists and foresters with similar occupations.